MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/create-azure-resources-at-scale.md

 * Data validation
 * Loop validation
 * Azure resource creation

+There are also two scripts provided: one for Bash and the second for PowerShell. _Both scripts use the same Azure CLI commands._ It is the environment, or terminal profile, that is different.
+For example, Bash uses `do...done` and `if...then...fi`.
+In a PowerShell environment, you use the equivalent `foreach` and `if (something is true)...{do this}`.
+In Azure Cloud Shell you can switch between environments by using the **Switch to PowerShell** or **Switch to Bash** button in the Azure Cloud Shell main menu.

 If you prefer, go directly to the CSV and script files used by this article in [Azure-samples/azure-cli-samples](https://github.com/Azure-Samples/azure-cli-samples/tree/master/azure-cli/create-azure-resources-at-scale).